tensorpix/benchmarking-cv-models/README.md

 [Our](https://tensorpix.ai) ML team had a dilemma while choosing the best GPU for our budget.
 GPU X was 2x the price of GPU Y, but we couldn't find reliable data that shows if GPU X was also 2x the speed of GPU Y.

-There were some benchmarks, but very few of them were specific for computer vision tasks.
-So... we created our own mini-library that does this.
+There were [some benchmarks](https://lambdalabs.com/gpu-benchmarks), but very few of them were specific for computer vision tasks and even fewer for the GPUs we wanted to test.
+So we created a docker image that does this with minimal setup.

 You can use this benchmark repo to: